FOREX-Dollar hits 11-week high on bets of December Fed rate hike

 Japanese, Canadian and some U.S. markets were closed on Monday for holidays.

+Britain's beleaguered pound pushed lower again, falling 0.6 percent to $1.2281, well clear of the 31-year low of $1.1491 briefly touched during a "flash crash" on Friday, but leaving it down more than 4 percent since a week ago.
+On a trade-weighted basis, it hit an eight-year low.

+"There appears to be little faith in sterling right now due to the huge uncertainties around Brexit, and therefore further turbulence likely lies ahead for the pound," said Oanda analyst Craig Erlam.

-For Reuters new Live Markets blog on European and UK stock markets see reuters://realtime/verb=Open/url=http://emea1.apps.cp.extranet.thomsonreuters.biz/cms/?pageId=livemarkets (Additional reporting by Tokyo markets team; Editing by Mark Trevelyan and Alexandra Hudson)
+For Reuters new Live Markets blog on European and UK stock markets see reuters://realtime/verb=Open/url=http://emea1.apps.cp.extranet.thomsonreuters.biz/cms/?pageId=livemarkets (Additional reporting by Tokyo markets team; Editing by Mark Trevelyan)